agile-lab-dev/Data-Product-Specification/README.md

 * `Technology: [String]` the underlying technology is useful for the consumer to understand better how to consume the output port and also needed for self serve provisioning specific stuff.
 * `Description: [String]` detailed explanation about the function and the meaning of the output port
 * `Version: [String]` Specific version of the output port.
 Displayed as X.Y.Z where X is the major version of the data product, Y is minor feature and Z is patch.
 Major version(X) is also shown in the component ID and those 2 fields(version and ID) are always aligned with one another.
-* `DataProductOwner: [String]` Data Product Owner, the actual user that receives the notifications about output port
 * `DevelopmentGroup: [String]` DevelopmentGroup is a group of people which allows you to show or hide some output ports from the people belonging to the specific group
 * `CreationDate: [String]` when this output port has been created
 * `StartDate: [String]` the first business date present in the dataset, leave it null for events or we can use some standard semantic like: "-7D, -1Y"